usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/15810/readme.txt

 The System Under Test (SUT) is an Initiating Gateway (IG) with Affinity Domain option.
-The test environment, provided by Toolkit, is a Document Consumer (DC) initiating the requests and a Responding Gateway (RG) responding to requests coming out of the Initiating Gateway.
+The test environment, provided by Toolkit, is a Document Consumer (DC) initiating the requests and two Responding Gateways responding to requests coming out of the Initiating Gateway.

-The SUT IG shall be configured to forward query and retrieve requests to the Responding Gateway provided by the test.
+The SUT IG shall be configured to forward query and retrieve requests to both of the Responding Gateways provided by the test.
 The test is driven by the Document Consumer.

-The Responding Gateway is initialized with content for two Patient IDs.
-The first Patient ID has a single SubmissionSet containing a single DocumentEntry with Document.
+Each Responding Gateway is initialized with content for the same Patient ID.
+It has a single SubmissionSet containing a single DocumentEntry with Document.
-The second Patient ID has two SubmissionSets each containing a single DocumentEntry with Document.

 The test contains the following sections:

-OneDocFindDocuments - sends a FindDocuments stored query to the Initiating Gateway with the Patient ID for the single document submission.
-It shall return one DocumentEntry.
-The returned DocumentEntry.homeCommunityId shall match the configured value in the RG.

-OneDocGetDocuments - Depends on output of OneDocQuery.
-Send GetDocuments query passing DocumentEntry.entryUUID returned by OneDocQuery.
-The returned DocumentEntry.homeCommunityId shall match the configured value in the RG.

-TwoDocFindDocuments - sends a FindDocuments stored query to the Initiating Gateway with the Patient ID for the two document submission.
-It shall return two DocumentEntries.
+TwoDocFindDocuments - sends a FindDocuments stored query to the Initiating Gateway with the Patient ID that matches a single DocumentEntry held behind each RG.
-Both of the returned DocumentEntry.homeCommunityId shall match the configured value in the RG.
+Both of the returned DocumentEntry.homeCommunityId shall match the configured value for the RG that returned them.